Is There A Time Limit To Claim For A Car Accident?

 Are you looking to make a personal injury claim?
 Then you may have questions about the compensation you could receive for it.
 Compensation payouts for injuries can vary substantially.
 One reason for this is that there are lots of different injuries which can occur.

-Figures from the 16th and latest edition of the Judicial College Guidelines, published in April 2022, have been included in the table below.
+Figures from the Judicial College Guidelines have been included in the table below.
 The figures are to be used only as guides as they do not determine your car accident compensation payout.
 It should be noted that the top row is not from the JCG but is included to demonstrate how compensation could be awarded for multiple serious injuries and special damages in a successful personal injury claim.

 InjurySeverityAmount